 - Have the student record their data at the end of the day.

-- Make collecting data in class simple by putting hair-ties on one wrist.
+- Make collecting data in class simple by putting hair ties on one wrist.
 Move it to the other wrist when the behavior occurs.
-There is your frequency data.

 2: Won't Versus Can't

-Sometimes the reason a student isn't succeeding with a behavior plan is that all the reinforcement in the world won't teach them the skill they are missing.
+Sometimes, a behavior plan isn't working because all the reinforcement in the world won't teach them the skill they are missing.
 It'd be like someone telling me they will give me a new iPad if I do 40 pull-ups.
-It's just not going to happen.
-I don't have that skill ... yet. 😉
+It's not going to happen.
+I don't have that skill yet.

 Try out a Can't Do/Won't Do Assessment.
 These assessments help you determine if a student can't do something or they won't do something.
 The Autism Helper has a great explanation here.

-Basically, you give a student the task you want them to perform with a strong reinforcer for producing.
-If they do it, you have a production issue and a behavior plan is a good intervention candidate.
-If they can't, then you are likely looking at an attainment issue, and skill instruction is going to be a necessary component.
+You give a student the task you want them to perform with a strong reinforcer for producing.
+If they do it, you have a production issue, and a behavior plan is a promising intervention candidate.
+If they can't, you are likely looking at an skill issue, and instruction is your primary path forward.

-Behavior plans are for helping students produce a skill.
-Behavior plans are not for helping students attain a skill.
+Behavior plans are for helping students produce a skill, not learn one.

 3: Crummy Rewards

-Sometimes behavior plans don't work because the student doesn't like what you are offering.
+Sometimes, a behavior plan isn't working because the student dislikes what you offer.
 Your prizes stink.
 Someone had to say it.

-Figure out what the student likes and will be motivated by using a Force Choice Reinforcement Menu.
+Figure out what the student likes and will be motivated using a Force Choice Reinforcement Menu.
 These surveys force students to pick between two possible rewards.
-Each reward is from one of five categories of rewards.
+Each reward is from one of five categories.
 For example, does the student prefer a tangible reward or peer approval?
-Through a series of questions, the student is forced to choose which types of rewards they like the best.
+Through a series of questions, students are forced to choose which they like the best.

-We also have to consider giving them that reward at the right rate.
-Often people give them too often or not often enough.
-Kindergarteners can't wait a week to earn a reward.
-Heck, a day might be too long.
+We also have to consider giving them that reward at the correct rate.
+Kindergarteners can't wait a week to earn a prize.
+A day might be too long.
 When students start a plan, err on the side of often.
-As the student has success and buys in, you can delay rewards longer as they will be able to tolerate it.
+If the student succeeds and buys in, you can delay rewards longer.

-I'm practical though, you can't stop circle time to give Jimmy a prize for raising his hand.
-As long as there is recognition and the student knows the reward is coming within a reasonable time frame, they will be able to wait.
-With a visual plan that reinforces students, I have found students are able to wait the day.
+I'm practical, though; you can't stop circle time to give Jimmy a prize for raising his hand.
+As long as there is recognition and the student knows the reward is coming within a reasonable time frame, they can wait.
+With a visual plan that reinforces students, I have found students can wait the day.
 Use things like IOU slips and simple, quick verbal reinforcement throughout the day.

 4: Give Them a Say

 Make sure you talk to the student about their plan.
-It's amazing how often we forget to ask students, especially younger ones, what they think.
+It's incredible how often we forget to ask students, especially younger ones, what they think.

-Talk with them about what they want to work on or improve, what they think their teacher wants to improve, what their parents want to improve, what they want to earn, what they want their plan to look like.
-I like to do a lesson on SMART Goals and guide it towards the target of their behavior plan.
+Talk with them about what they want to work on or improve, what they think their teacher wants to improve, what their parents want to improve, what they want to earn, and what they want their plan to look like.
+I like to do a lesson on SMART Goals and guide them toward the target of their behavior plan.

-A student who is excited about the plan, the rewards, and the possible progress is a good partner in change.
-A student who feels like someone is making them do something is not a good partner.
+A student excited about the plan, the rewards, and the possible progress is a good partner in change.

 5: You Are Doing It All

-This isn't your behavior plan, this is your student's behavior plan.
+It isn't your behavior plan; this is your student's behavior plan.
 As soon as possible, shift responsibility to the student.
-They should be checking in with you to see if they earned their token.
+They should check with you to see if they earned their token.
 They should be reminding you to fill out their home-school log.
 Not the other way around.

-For the first two weeks, I do most of the heavy lifting, then I begin to put the student in charge.
-I always have to sign off on their reporting to keep everyone honest, but there is no reason the student can't be the one adding their tokens and evaluating their performance.
+For the first two weeks, do most of the heavy lifting, and then begin to put the student in charge.
+You can sign off on their recording to keep everyone honest, but there is no reason the student can't be the one adding their tokens and evaluating their performance.

 Thank you for such informative help.
 May I continuously receive article and strategies to be used for behavioural intervention…